aire-ux/aire-documentation/src/README.md

 heroImage: /cubes-stacked-duotone.svg
 heroText: Aire
 tagline: Powerful Modular Java Front-Ends
-actionText: Get Started →
+actionText: Check it out →
-actionLink: /getting-started/index.html
+actionLink: /overview/overview
 features:
 - title: Ergonomic
   details: Pull in what you want, where you want, and modify it to the moon